Vardhan-225/Amoskys/docs/COMPONENT_DETAIL.md

-# InfraSpectre Component Documentation
+# Amoskys Component Documentation

 ## Overview

-This document provides **comprehensive technical documentation** for every component in the InfraSpectre system.
+This document provides **comprehensive technical documentation** for every component in the Amoskys system.
 Each component is analyzed in detail with implementation specifics, interfaces, configuration options, and operational characteristics.

 ## Component Architecture

 ### System-Level Architecture
 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                    InfraSpectre System                         │
+│                    Amoskys System                         │
 ├─────────────────┬─────────────────┬─────────────────────────────┤
 │  Core Services  │  Infrastructure │  Operational Support       │
 │                 │  Components     │                             │